Species of the Marvel Cinematic Universe: Celestials

-Celestials are an ancient race of entities introduced in Guardians of the Galaxy and later expanded upon on Guardians of the Galaxy Vol. 2 and Eternals as beings with vast matter and energy manipulation abilities.
+Celestials (based on the Marvel Comics race of the same name) are an ancient race of entities introduced in Guardians of the Galaxy and later expanded upon on Guardians of the Galaxy Vol. 2 & Eternals as beings with vast matter & energy manipulation abilities.

 In Guardians of the Galaxy, they are introduced as being present in the universe long before the galactic communities and even the Asgardians.
 Their origin and nature are not elaborated upon.
 Whatever is known about them is known only by a few characters, such as Taneleer Tivan, who reveals that the Celestials utilized the Infinity Stones as a means of power against lesser life forms.
-The severed head of a deceased Celestial, which was converted into Knowhere, appears in this film and Avengers: Infinity War.
+The severed head of a deceased Celestial, which was converted into Knowhere, appears in these films: Guardians of the Galaxy, Avengers: Infinity War, The Guardians of the Galaxy Holiday Special and Guardians of the Galaxy Vol. 3.

 Eson the Searcher is shown in a flashback sequence as a former owner of the Power Stone in Guardians of the Galaxy.
 He uses its power to level the surface of an entire planet.

-In Guardians of the Galaxy Vol. 2, Ego the Living Planet, Star-Lord's biological father, is a Celestial who controls a humanoid avatar to travel the universe.
+In Guardians of the Galaxy Vol. 2, Ego the Living Planet is a Celestial who controls a humanoid avatar to travel the universe.
 His planetary form is a living extension of his Celestial consciousness.
-Over the course of many years, he plants thousands of alien-seedlings to expand his existence across all life sustaining planets.
-However, Ego needs another Celestial's assistance to activate them, so he fathers children with various alien races and had Yondu Udonta retrieve them so he could gauge their Celestial powers.
-Quill is the only child who gains his father's Celestial abilities, though he loses them after killing Ego and foiling his plans.
+Over the course of many years, he plants thousands of alien-seedlings to expand his existence across all life sustaining worlds.
+However, Ego needs another Celestial's assistance to activate them, so he fathers children with various alien races and had Yondu Udonta retrieve them which meant he could gauge their Celestial powers.
+Peter Quill is the only child who gains his father's Celestial abilities, though he loses them after killing Ego and foiling his plans.

 In Eternals, Arishem the Celestial is revealed to have planted seeds of other Celestials in planets with life for millions of years, and created and dispatched Deviants and Eternals to prepare the planets for their birth.
 After the Eternals of Earth defy his orders and stop the birth of Celestial Tiamut, their remaining members are taken away by Arishem for judgement.

-Celestials also appear in the Disney+ animated series What If...?.
+Celestials also appear in Thor: Love and Thunder and the Disney+ animated series What If...?.

 Chitauri

-The Chitauri are a powerful, reptilian warrior race, introduced in The Avengers as a hybrid between organic beings and machines.
+The Chitauri (based on the Marvel Comics race of the same name) are a powerful, reptilian warrior race, introduced in The Avengers as a hybrid between organic beings and machines.
 They have a caste-like society, with each caste (nearly a different species in itself) fulfilling a different role in Chitauri society.
 They are in league with Thanos through his vizier, a hooded being called "the Other".
 They are presented as a race of grey-skinned, six-fingered reptilian humanoids that have a bio-mechanical physiology and superhuman attributes.
 Their technology ranges from hovercraft-like skimmers and Necrocraft, to living airborne troop carriers called Leviathans, all neurally linked with a mothership.